-Copies of key school policies are available on the school website, including this policy and many of those referred to in this document.
+Copies of key school policies are available on the School website, including this policy and many of those referred to in this document.
 Some of these policies are in the open access area and some are accessed via the parent portal.
-Policies are also available in Main Reception and the Pre-Prep Office.
-Copies of policies can be provided for parents on request.